-This means that you have to be prepared for all weather conditions in all seasons.
+This means that you have to be prepared for all weather conditions in all seasons when planning your travel capsule wardrobe.
 The key to packing well for a trip like this and for deciding what to wear in Tasmania is layering.
 Go for lightweight thermals with some basic garments and sturdy shoes.

 You should always consider the possibility of having one outfit wet and needing a second warm outfit.
 Packing only one pair of long trousers will simply not cut it.

 Thermals are the secret to packing light!
 Here are our top picks for thermal underwear!